jonnor/machinehearing/europython2021/notes.md

 # TODO

-- Add product pic for Soundsensing CTA
-- Add internship etc for CTA
-- Add slide for MFCC+LogisticRegression

-- Check speaker notes in presentation mode
-- Add EuroPython logo to first/last slide

 - Do a full run-through of presentation
-- Record a video.
-With OBS

 - Upload/link slides on webpage
 - Update bio and picture on webpage